stefan-muraru/basic-to-do-in-c-/README.md

+This project is licensed under CC BY-NC 4.0 — non-commercial use only.
 # basic-to-do-in-cpp
-un "to do" molto semplice che si esegue e rimane aperto nel prompt dei comandi
+un "to do" molto semplice che si esegue e rimane aperto nel prompt dei comandi.

-###This project is licensed under CC BY-NC 4.0 — non-commercial use only.